1300 739 131

 Is Contrast important?
 How much do I need?

-What is a DVI & D-Sub connection?
+What is a HDMI, DisplayPort, DVI & D-Sub connection?

 What brightness level do i require?